mykepredko/GP_4x2209/README.md

 ### Project Conclusion

 This project has been very educational and rewarding; however, there are no plans on moving foward with it.
-The primary reason is that configuring the serial interface is different for each of the various possible hosts as well as being is fairly complex, especially compared to a USB interface.
-It is felt that the complexity of implementing the different serial interfaces would be difficult for new users and unduly onerous to support.
+The primary reason is that configuring the serial interface is different for each of the various possible hosts.
+Along with being different, the procedure is fairly complex, especially compared to a USB interface, and more than I feel comfortable giving to a new user.
+I would also expect that supporting the procedure for different hosts to be quite onerous.
+In comparison, using USB for communications does not require any special procedure.

 There are no plans for releasing the Gerbers as there was a problem with the SDM1A40CSP-7 diode footprint; the pins are reversed resulting in the board not working without modificatino.